Currents in the dilute $O(n=1)$ model: Construction of the open boundary -matrix from the closed boundary -matrix via insertion of a rapidity line

 with the property: $f^{-1} (z_1,z_2) = f(z_2,z_1)$.
-The prefactors, involving the $f$'s turn into $\frac{3}{4}$ and $\frac{1}{4}$, if the rapidities are equal to $1$.\\ An intuitive understanding of the divination of this $KRR$ configuration is missing, however, the aforementioned relations have been thoroughly checked analytically. \\ Since the vertical rapidity become the boundary rapidity, the previous argument about the symmetry in the rapidities can be extended to the boundary rapidities too. \\ It is easy to prove the boundary fusion relation, based on this construction and the fusion relation.
+The prefactors, involving the $f$'s equal to $\frac{3}{4}$ and $\frac{1}{4}$, respectively, if the rapidities are equal to $1$.\\ An intuitive understanding of the divination of this $KRR$ configuration is missing, however, the aforementioned relations have been thoroughly checked analytically. \\ Since the vertical rapidity becomes the boundary rapidity, the previous argument about the symmetry in the rapidities for certain quantities extends to the boundary rapidities too.
+The extension depends on if the considered quantity commutes with the construction of the open boundary $K$-matrix.
+E.g. for the partition sum of the half and the full strip, we can use this construction to prove the symmetry in the boundary rapidity.
+However, for the considered spin-1 current, the construction does not commute with the operators $\hat{X}$ and $\hat{Y}$. \\ It is easy to prove the boundary fusion relation, based on this construction and the fusion relation.
 If we extend the $KRR$ configuration into a $KRRRR$ configuration, and we apply the recursion relation on the four $R$-matrix, we get the boundary fusion relation, as a corollary.